qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

   and the formatting of the results; it can be set as:

-  * **Tree**: this is the default view, and returns the results in a tree-structure
+  * **Tree**: this is the default view, and returns the results in a tree-structure where the first item is the name of the layer and its children are its identified element(s).
   * **Table**: available only for raster-based layers, it allows to display the results as a table whose columns are ``Layer``, ``FID``, ``Attribute`` and ``Value``
   * or **Graph**: available only for raster-based layers